-- (2) In order to receive a Work Access Permit, the applicant must complete a Corridor Access Request including a Temporary Traffic Management Plan at least ten (10) working days before the planned commencement of any construction work.
-In the Approval notification letter the council will provide information to the applicant regarding how to apply for a Corridor Access Request and prepare a Temporary Traffic Management Plan. - (3) The Work Access Permit, together with an approved Temporary Traffic Management Plan, must always be on site for the duration of the work carried out in the road corridor.
+(2) In order to receive a Work Access Permit, the applicant must complete a Corridor Access Request including a Temporary Traffic Management Plan at least ten (10) working days before the planned commencement of any construction work.
+In the Approval notification letter the council will provide information to the applicant regarding how to apply for a Corridor Access Request and prepare a Temporary Traffic Management Plan.

+(3) The Work Access Permit, together with an approved Temporary Traffic Management Plan, must always be available on site for the duration of the work carried out in the road corridor.

-18 Construction requirements
+19 Construction requirements

-- (1) Construction of a vehicle crossing must be managed to allow for the safe passage of pedestrians. - (2) Interruption to pedestrian and vehicular traffic must be kept to a minimum.
+(1) Construction of a vehicle crossing must be managed to allow for the safe passage of pedestrians.

+(2) Interruption to pedestrian and vehicular traffic must be kept to a minimum.

-19 Vehicle crossings that are unsafe or in disrepair
+20 Vehicle crossings that are unsafe or in disrepair

-- (1) If at any time, in the opinion of the council, a vehicle crossing does not comply with the engineering standards, the council may, by written notice addressed to the owner or occupier of the property to which the crossing gives access, require the owner or occupier to remove, repair or reconstruct the crossing within the time period specified in the notice to the satisfaction of the council. - (2) If the recipient of such a notice fails to comply with that notice within the prescribed time, the council may arrange for such removal, repair or reconstruction to be carried out and may charge the owner or occupier for the full costs of such work, including reasonable administration costs.
+(1) If at any time, in the opinion of the council, a vehicle crossing does not comply with the engineering standards, the council may, by written notice addressed to the owner or occupier of the property to which the crossing gives access, require the owner or occupier to remove or reconstruct the crossing within the time period specified in the notice to the satisfaction of the council.